Get A Free Legal Consultation

 A mesothelioma lawsuit seeks compensation from manufacturers of asbestos-based products.
 These corporations knew that asbestos could cause deadly illnesses but concealed the facts for decades.

-Simmons Hanly Conroy is one of the top law firms handling mesothelioma lawsuits today.
-The firm has recovered over $8 Billion for asbestos clients since 1999.
+Simmons Hanly Conroy is one of the top mesothelioma law firms handling asbestos exposure lawsuits today.
+The firm has recovered over $8.5 billion for mesothelioma clients since 1999.

 The mesothelioma lawyers and staff members at Simmons Hanly Conroy treat clients as people first.
 When you work with us, you connect with a team that cares about your well-being and happiness.

-Over $30 Billion is available in asbestos trust funds as of 2020.
+Over $30 billion is estimated to be available in asbestos trust funds as of 2022.

 Simmons Hanly Conroy attorneys can file asbestos trust fund claims so patients can access a portion of this money.